 The Annual Church Profile is Not a Report.
 It is a Planning Tool.

 Submitting the ACP is a voluntary process of autonomous churches like yours.
 Filling it in as completely as possible every year allows several things to happen.
-First, it maintains a history of statistics and patterns of ministry for your church for your annual and strategic planning.
+First, it keeps a history of statistics and patterns of ministry for your church for your annual and strategic planning.

 Fourth, it helps us as an association to measure the progress we are making through the ministry of our churches-in-association to share the unconditional love of Jesus throughout our associational fellowship area and the world.